cmmathews/reinheitsgebot/README.md

 Reinheitsgebot uses both the `maven-release-plugin` and the `nexus-staging-maven-plugin` to facilitate the release and deployment of new Reinheitsgebot builds.
 In order to perform a release, you must:

 1.)
-Obtain a [JIRA](https://issues.sonatype.org/secure/Dashboard.jspa) account with Sonatype OSSRH and access to the `org.bitbucket.askllc` project group
+Obtain a [JIRA](https://issues.sonatype.org/secure/Dashboard.jspa) account with Sonatype OSSRH and access to the `org.technologybrewery` project group

 2.)
 Ensure that your Sonatype OSSRH JIRA account credentials are specified in your `settings.xml`: